ryanongra/tp/docs/UserGuide.md

 ### View a person's details : `details`

-Shows the details of a particular member in the IG.
+Shows the detailed view of a particular member in the IG.
+Typing any command subsequently will cause the view to show the summarized view of the same person.

 Format: `details NAME` or `details INDEX`